The bilirubin blood test measures the level of bilirubin in the blood. Bilirubin is a yellowish pigment found in bile, a fluid made by the liver.

 - Other liver disease

-- Disorder in which bilirubin is not processed normally by the liver (
+- Disorder in which bilirubin is not processed normally by the liver (for example,

 The following problems with gallbladder or bile ducts may cause higher bilirubin levels: